coreyasmith35/HabitBreaker/README.md

 - Steps to Recreate

 ## How was it made
 HabitBreaker is made using transfer learning.
-Transfer learning utilizes a fully trained model and restrains its existing weights to classify a new set of classes.
+Transfer learning utilizes a fully trained model and retrains its existing weights to classify a new set of classes.
 In this case we will take the popular Inception-v3 model and retraining the final layer from scratch to classify our bad habit.

 ## Dependencies
 - Tensorflow